Phase retrieval with Bregman divergences and application to audio signal recovery: Conclusion

 \section{Conclusion}

 We have addressed the problem of PR when the quadratic loss is replaced by general Bregman divergences, a family of discrepancy measures with special cases that are well-suited for audio applications.
 We derived a gradient algorithm and an ADMM scheme for solving this problem and implemented them in the context of audio signal recovery.
 We evaluated the performance of these algorithms for PR from exact and modified spectrograms.
 We experimentally observed that when performing PR from exact or slightly degraded spectrograms, traditional algorithms based on the quadratic loss perform best.
-However, in the presence of high level of degradation, these are outperformed by algorithms based on alternative losses.
-This highlights the potential of PR with the Bregman divergence for audio signal recovery from highly corrupted spectrograms.
+However, in the presence of high level of noise, these are outperformed by algorithms based on alternative losses.
+This highlights the potential of PR with the Bregman divergence for audio signal recovery from spectrograms under very noisy conditions.
 However it is difficult to recommend a specific alternative divergence at this stage.
-The choice is dependent on the nature of the degradation and possibly on the nature of the data itself (e.g., speech vs music).
+The choice is dependent on the amount of noise and possibly on the nature of the data itself (e.g., speech vs music).
 Gradient algorithms are very convenient because they can be applied to any setting, however finding efficient step sizes in every setting was challenging and this issue deserves more attention.
 In that respect, our ADMM algorithms appeared more stable with respect to the level of noise and to the nature of the data but their applicability is more limited as they depend on the availability of specific proximal operators for each setting.

-In future work, we intend to further improve the proposed gradient descent algorithms and to explore other optimisation strategies such as majorization-minimization.
-We also intend to tackle PR with non-quadratic measures of fit in frameworks where some additional phase information is available, such as in speech enhancement and source separation applications.
+In future work, we intend to further improve the proposed gradient descent algorithms, notably by leveraging more refined initialization schemes, and to explore other optimization strategies such as majorization-minimization.
+It would be also useful to conduct subjective listening tests to fully assess the potential of using Bregman divergences for a phase retrieval task.
+Finally, we intend to tackle PR with non-quadratic measures of fit in frameworks where some additional phase information is available, such as in speech enhancement and source separation applications.